r.m.s. Queen Mary 2 (New York-Southampton, 2,620 passengers)

 Twice monthly - RUDOLF SCHEPERS (mv APL INDONESIA and mv RUDOLF SCHEPERS, 50,600 tons, 6 passengers) - Felixstowe to New York, Charleston, Miami and Manzanillo, Panama, with return via Charleston and New York to Rotterdam, Bremerhaven and Felixstowe.

-Every 15/20 days - NSB FREIGHTER CRUISES (MSC NAVEGANTES, 62,000 tons, 8 passengers) - Felixstowe via Antwerp and Le Havre to New York, Boston, Philadelphia, Baltimore and Norfolk, with return via New York to Rotterdam, Bremerhaven and Felixstowe.
+Every 35 days - F LAEISZ (mv MSC NAVEGANTES, 62,000 tons, 8 passengers) - Felixstowe via Antwerp and Le Havre to New York, Boston, Philadelphia, Baltimore and Norfolk, with return via New York to Rotterdam, Bremerhaven and Felixstowe.

 Every 28 days - HAMBURG SUD (mv RIO MADEIRA, 80,294 dwt tons, 3 passengers) - Southampton to New York, Norfolk and Charleston and return to Rotterdam, Hamburg, Le Havre and Southampton.